ooni/spec/nettests/ts-023-tor.md

 This nettest does not provide anonymity.
 An adversary can observe that the user is connecting to Tor servers and using obfs4.

+A future version of this specification should describe how to handle the case where the target bridges are not public.

 # Packet capture considerations

 This test does not capture packets by default.